s-ol/mmm/root/articles/mmmfs/framework/text$markdown+sidenotes.md

 interacting pieces also enables future growth and customization, since pieces may be swapped out with customized or alternate software at any time.

-Settling on a specific modular design model, and reifying other components of a system in terms of it also corresponds directly to the concept of *Embodiment* described by Ink & Switch.
+Settling on a specific modular design model, and reifying other components of a system in terms of it, also corresponds directly to the concept of *Embodiment* described by Ink & Switch.

 content transclusion
 --------------------

-The strengths of modular architectures should similarily also extend into the way the system will be used by users.
+The strengths of modular architectures should similarily extend also into the way the system will be used by users.
 If users are to store their information and customized behaviour in such an architecture, then powerful tools need to be present in order to assemble more complex solutions out of such parts.
 Therefore static content should be able to be linked to (as envisioned for the *Memex*, see above), but also to be <mmm-embed wrap="marginnote"